byronwall/data-viz/README.md

 ## Small problems

+- Got a weird double scroll bar on plot manager
 - Scatter plot needs to allow new drag filter on off-click if already brushed
 - Charts are all missing consistent gridlines
 - Bools should be shown as `true`/`false` not `1`/`0`